 This post may contain affiliate links.
 Please see our disclosure policy.

 Nectarine jelly is a bright, translucent spread that captures the sweet, delicate flavor of summer stone fruit in a smooth, spreadable form.
-It’s the perfect way to preserve nectarines when you have more than you can eat fresh, and it turns breakfast toast into something special.
+It’s a good way to preserve nectarines when you have more than you can eat fresh, and it turns breakfast toast into something special.

 This recipe has been reviewed for safety and accuracy by a Master Food Preserver certified through the University of Cornell Cooperative Extension.